BoundaryML/baml/README.md

 BAML and the VSCode extension will always be 100% free and open-source.

 Our paid capabilities only start if you use Boundary Studio, which focuses on Monitoring, Collecting Feedback, and Improving your AI pipelines.
 Contact us for pricing details at [contact@boundaryml.com](mailto:contact@boundaryml.com?subject=I'd%20love%20to%20learn%20more%20about%20boundary).

-### Why not use Pydantic / Instructor or Langchain?

-Here’s our detailed comparison vs [Pydantic and other frameworks](https://docs.boundaryml.com/v3/home/comparisons/pydantic).
-TL;DR: BAML is more than just a data-modeling library like Pydantic.

-1. Everything is typesafe
-2. The prompt is also never hidden from you
-3. It comes with an integrated playground
-4. can support any model

 ## Security